-A research practicum is designed to be the product of the student's doctoral dissertation.
-In principle, the work for research practicum shall be performed over 30 hours.
-The activities of a research practicum are limited to three kinds as follows:
+A Research Practicum is designed to be the product of the student's doctoral dissertation.
+In principle, the work for Research Practicum shall be performed over 30 hours.
+Its activities are limited to three kinds, as follows:

-Research practice in projects such as Industry, Academia and Government Collaboration Research, international Joint Research, and overseas fieldwork.
+Research practice in projects such as Industry, Academia and Government Collaboration Research, International Joint Research, and overseas fieldwork.